Basic supplies for printing lino blocks onto fabric with washing resistant ink:

 1 set of gouges (a handle + 5 interchangeable blades)

 1 neoprene foam roller for inking the lino

 1 500g can of super opaque silkscreen white ink (for cotton)

 Carve the block of linoleum according to your design (in reverse!
 The direction of reading will be restored in the printing)

 Iron the fabric on which you go to print and put it well flat on a smooth surface

-On a plate (of glass for example) put down some ink and roll uniformly with the sponge roller
+On a plate (of glass for example) put down some ink and roll uniformly with the neoprene foam roller